 Instructors & Group Size

-Yamnuska AST 2 instructors are ACMG guides and professional members of the Canadian Avalanche Association.
-They are true practitioners with many years of experience in the backcountry.
-We have been instrumental in the curriculum development of the AST 2 course and are proud sponsors of Avalanche Canada.
+Yamnuska avalanche instructors are ACMG and IFMGA guides who are trained and certified by the Canadian Avalanche Association.
+They are true practitioners with years and in some cases, decades of experience in the backcountry, practicing what they preach.
+Yamnuska has been offering Avalanche courses since the late 1970s and we have been instrumental in the curriculum development of the AST programs.
+We are proud of our rich history in training recreationists in Canada.

 The Purcell Mountain Lodge AST 2 has a maximum of 8 participants per instructor with a minimum of 6.

-We will meet at the Golden, BC airport at 7:45am (MST) on day 1.
+We will meet at the Alpine Helicopters Hangar in Golden, BC at 7:45 am (MST) on day 1.

-After introductions and a equipment check, we will be briefed on helicopter safety and have a scenic 15 minute flight from Golden to Purcell Mountain Lodge.
-In the afternoon we will cover avalanche theory in the Lodge to give us the required foundation for our field learning sessions.
+After introductions and an equipment check, we will be briefed on helicopter safety and have a scenic 15-minute flight from Golden to Purcell Mountain Lodge.

 The next three days will be spent in the backcountry areas around the lodge.